Senior Courts Act 2016

 You could also call this:

-"Supreme Court Judges keep working as High Court Judges, but not in other courts."
+"Supreme Court Judges keep their High Court Judge role, but not other court roles."

 Illustration for Senior Courts Act 2016

-You are a High Court Judge and get appointed as a Supreme Court Judge.
-You keep being a High Court Judge and can use your powers as one.
+When you are a High Court Judge and get appointed as a Supreme Court Judge, you keep being a High Court Judge.
+You can still use the powers of a High Court Judge.
 If you were a Court of Appeal Judge before, you stop being one when you become a Supreme Court Judge.
-You can still finish any court cases you were working on as a Court of Appeal Judge.
-This means you can give a verdict or complete the case even though you are no longer a Court of Appeal Judge.
-This helps finish any unfinished business from when you were in that role.
-When a Supreme Court Judge stops being a Court of Appeal Judge, they can still work on cases they started before the change, as seen in the relevant legislation and related laws.
+You can finish any cases you were already working on in the Court of Appeal, even after you stop being a Court of Appeal Judge.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.